felixbur/nkululeko/README.md

 ## Installation

-Creat and activate a virtual python environment and simply run
+Create and activate a virtual python environment and simply run
 ```
 pip install -r nkululeko
 ```